 Benefits and Impact

-Supportive Conversations allows new and existing Wellspring Calgary members to connect and feel united in their quest for wellness.
+Supportive Conversations allows new and existing Wellspring members to connect and feel united in their quest for wellness.
 Research indicates there are innumerable benefits when people come together to listen and share life-changing experiences.
 Participants of Supportive Conversations enjoy the genuine acceptance that develops in a setting where healing is the goal and everyone’s journeys have familiar scenes.

 What to Expect at a Session